 Social media is a great way to promote your business and brand.
 If you’re new to social media, have no fear – we have some pro tips to share with you.
-Read on for Megan Baker’s, Social Media Specialist at Sam Adams, tips on how to best use social media for your small business.
+Read on for tips from Megan Baker, Social Media Specialist at Sam Adams, on how to best use social media for your small business.

 1. How Often Should You Post?

 Sometimes less can be more.
 You don’t want to inundate your followers and fans with too many posts because they’ll tune out.
 Their feeds are already busy and you don’t want them to feel overwhelmed or like your brand is too aggressive.
 On the flip side, you don’t want to post so infrequently that your prospective customers forget about you.
 The goal is to make it seem as if you’re having an ongoing conversation with your social media audience.